taunsquared/taunsquared.github.io/_open-lab-notebook/01-key-ideas.md

 ---
-title: "My scientific philosophy and ethics"
+title: "Scientific Philosophy and Ethics"
 permalink: /open-lab-notebook/key-ideas/
 excerpt: "Key ideas that define my philosophy and ethics of science"
 categories: